contiv/vpp/docs/VPP_CONFIG.md

 ### Power-saving mode
 In regular operation, VPP takes 100% of one CPU core at all times (poll loop).
-If high performance and low latency is not required - for example, in VM-based debug environments on laptops or less powerful serves - you can "slow-down" the poll-loop by adding the following stanza to the `unix` section of the VPP startup config file:
+If high performance and low latency is not required you can "slow-down" the poll-loop and drastically reduce CPU utilization by adding the following stanza to the `unix` section of the VPP startup config file:
 ```
 unix {
     ...